The Future’s Most Important Possibility — Contact With Extraterrestrial Life

 In my mind, the most important part of this equation is (v), the fraction of planets bearing life on which intelligent, civilized life has developed.
 This is important because war and violence tend to stifle civilization growth over the long-term, and a focus on war and violence re-allocates resources that could be used for scientific discovery, infrastructure, exploration, and other endeavors beyond a planet.
 Despite all of the alien invasion movies and shows that dominate popular culture, logic would suggest that extraterrestrial motivations to visit other planets are more likely to be benign rather than aggressive.

 Another important part of this debate is what is typically referred to as the Fermi Paradox — if there are so many extraterrestrial species in our observable universe, then why haven’t any traveled to Earth already?
 I would argue that we don’t know that they haven’t.
-We also tend to overlook the ramifications of multiverse theory in our analysis — we say that other habitable planets are so far away that we can’t get there, and neither can ET get here.
+As Einstein famously said, ‘Absence of evidence is not evidence of absence’.
+We tend to overlook, among other things, the ramifications of multiverse theory in our analysis — we say that other habitable planets are so far away that we can’t get there, and neither can ET get here.
 However, I think it is logical to consider other means of transport, many of which we might not be able to fathom.
 I postulate that ET is probably inter-dimensional and might use wormhole technology (wormholes that they create while tapping into free or zero-point energy sources) in order to explore the cosmos.
 That takes the ‘it would take light years for any of us to reach each other’ problem out of the equation.

 Observing a Volatile Species